Career Changes to Work From Home (and Even Keep Your Current Job!)

 HOW THE 8-HOUR WORKDAY BEGAN

-But not all jobs are manufacturing or manual labor related.
+But not all jobs are created equal... and most jobs in modern society are definitely not manufacturing.
 In fact, manufacturing makes up only 9 percent of the workforce while services accounted for nearly 80% of the workforce today.

-If you don't believe 9-5 is for you, take matters into your own hands and implement one of the following options.
+Therefore, if you don't believe 9 to 5 is for you, take matters into your own hands and implement one of the following options I'm reminding you that you have, below (p.s.
+I have a list of work at home sites listed as well)!

 ASK YOUR EMPLOYER FOR WORK SCHEDULE FLEXIBILITY

-- Reduce your weekly hours (if you can afford it)
+Reduce your weekly hours in lieu of a pay cut (if you can afford it)

 There are many professions that allow for work to be done remotely, particularly if your job involves sitting in front of a computer.
-I remember the first time I took freelancing seriously was when I was in the mountains by an engineer.
+I remember the first time I took freelancing seriously was when I met a remote engineer on a hunting trip.

 Common remote careers include: